 Jonathan, isn’t a tutor supposed to improve my child’s grades?

 And the answer to this is ultimately yes.
 But if a child does not improve academic performance, grades will be a temporary success but not an indication of skill improvement.
 In most cases, tutors that strictly focus on grades aren’t helping your child develop academic skills that will carry over throughout one’s education.
 The same academic and performance issues will continue to appear.
 Individuals with ADD/ADHD can be manipulative.
 So there’s times where he or she can rely on the tutor to help fix a situation as opposed to building skills.
 This is why it is important to find the right fit for your child.
+I hear that edupeet provide a comprehensive service that would support the development of a child.
+My friend told me that he had used their services to help a child with their homework and was really glad they did.
+Their child got a lot more skill development out of their homework.

 So, now that I’ve burst the tutoring bubble a bit, here are three questions you should ask a potential tutor…